Atrix256/SampleZoo/src/samples/_1d/irrational_numbers/irrational_numbers.md

 A little more formally, if you have two numbers A and B, and they are coprime (they don't have any common divisors except 1), then using the rational number A/B to generate a sequence will repeat after B steps.

+The formula for calculating sample I is this:  (I * A / B) mod 1

 ### Quick Tangent - Fast and Cheap Shuffles

 If you ever find yourself in the need of a fast and cheap shuffle, an offshoot of this technique might be for you.

 How it works is if the number of items you need to shuffle is N, you take any coprime number to that M as your "shuffle seed".
 Choosing different values of M will result in different shuffles.

-To get item I in the shuffle you just calculate this:  (I * M) % N
+To get item I in the shuffle you just calculate this:  (I * M) mod N

 The resulting number is the index to use in the array at step I, so an upside is that you don't actually need to do a shuffle, or stored a shuffled list.